-Staff will prepare an Addendum to the Plan Action EIS to document that the modification proposal would not generate vehicle trips (or other project impacts) that exceed the maximum thresholds evaluated in the Planned Action EIS Addendum.
-This Addendum will be based in part on the traffic analysis in Attachment 2.
+An Addendum to the Planned Action EIS has been filed by the City documenting that the modification proposal does not generate vehicle trips (or other project impacts) that exceed the maximum thresholds evaluated in the Planned Action EIS.
+This Addendum considered the traffic analysis included in Attachment 2.